henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 In case you are using mods or plugins that change the player nametag rendering, Simple Voice Chat won't be able to show any icons next to the player's name.
 This is unfortunately nothing we can fix, as it would need special code for every mod or plugin that does this.
-This is especually the case for server side plugins that use invisible armor stands or display entities.
+This is especially the case for server side plugins that use invisible armor stands or display entities.

 Other than that, there are no known incompatibilities with any other mods or plugins, given they are up to date.